7 Grants for Women in Business | SMB Compass

 10. 37 Angels

 A group of women investors realized that only 13% of angel investors are women, so they created the 37 Angel.
-These grants come with an accelerator program to help women-owned businesses succeed.
-Technically, the working capital you receive from 37 Angels is similar to an investment.
+These 37 angels grants come with an accelerator program to help women-owned businesses succeed.
+Technically, the working capital you receive from 37 angels grants is similar to an investment.
 But the money you receive from this grant may be just what you need to grow your business.

 Unlike other grants, you don’t have to formally apply to get a grant; instead, 37 Angels is more of a networking opportunity.
 Join the 37 Angels network and engage in various educational opportunities to find what you need to grow your business.